Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cheat Online fraud continues to rage, causing serious consequences for hundreds of thousands of Vietnamese users in 2024.
 The loss of 18,900 billion VND is an alarming figure for the online fraud situation in Vietnam.

 However, the reality shows that the number of victims of fraud is large but the number of people who can get their money back is very small.
-When falling into a fraud trap, although 88.98% of users said they immediately warned and talked to relatives and friends, only 45.69% of respondents said they reported it to the authorities.
+When falling into a fraud trap, although 88.98% of users said they immediately warned and discussed with relatives and friends, only 45.69% of respondents said they reported to the authorities.

 According to experts from the Cyber Security Association, reporting to the authorities when encountering fraud is essential to protect the rights of the victim and prevent illegal acts.